originlab/Python-Samples/4. Graphing/Readme.md

-This folder contains examples of plotting and customizing graphs with Python Originpro package.
+This folder contains examples of plotting and customizing graphs with Python **originpro** package.

-For the graph related functions, see [Graph](https://www.originlab.com/python/doc/originpro/namespaceoriginpro_1_1graph.html).
+For the graph related functions in **originpro**, see [Graph](https://www.originlab.com/python/doc/originpro/namespaceoriginpro_1_1graph.html).